J. Kalani English

 Jamie Kalani English is a former American politician and was a Democratic member of the Hawaii State Senate representing District 7.
 English served consecutively from 2001 until 2013 in the District 5 and District 6 seats.
 English resigned his seat on May 1, 2021, months after having been arrested by Federal agents.

 English was charged by the United States Attorney's Office for Hawaii with felony honest services fraud on February 8, 2022 in connection with accepting over $18,000 in cash bribes in exchange for opposing cesspool-related bills while he was a member of the Hawaii State Senate.
-English has pled guilty to the charge, and was sentenced to 40 months in prison.
+English has pled guilty to the charge of honest services wire fraud and was sentenced to 40 months in prison.

 Early life and education

-English earned his BA in Pacific Island studies from Hawaii Loa College, his MA from the University of Hawaii, and attended the John F. Kennedy School of Government.
+English earned his Bachelor's degree in Pacific Island studies from Hawaii Loa College, his Master's degree from the University of Hawaiʻi at Mānoa, and attended the John F. Kennedy School of Government.
 His father is of Jewish descent.
 He also served on the Maui County Council from 1997 - 2000.
 English was a member of the 2000 class of the Pacific Century Fellows.
+After pleading guilty to honest services wire fraud in February 2022, English was sentenced to 40 months in prison.